How to Perform Software Product Testing: Process & Example

 A good Product Test Strategy/Approach should take into consideration the current stage of the product in its life cycle.

 Example: A company XYZ’s product is a defect tracking software called ‘TrackFast’.
 It is a new product and the first version is set to be launched as a cloud and on-premise solution.
-TrackFast works like any other defect management system and is built for both Mobile and Web access.
-Currently, there are 2 to 4-week sprints at which the product is created in parts.
+TrackFast works like any other defect management system and is built for both mobile and web access.
+Currently, there are 2 to 4-week sprints in which the product is created in parts.
 You are on the testing team testing ‘TrackFast’ before it meets its customers.
-The testing involves checking functionality, performance, and security.
+Testing involves checking functionality, performance, and security.

 To summarize, these are the parameters you are working with.
 Or if you prefer, this is your context